Comparing Clover Health Investments (CLOV) & The Competition

 |2.64

-Clover Health Investments presently has a consensus target price of $6.38, indicating a potential upside of 74.66%.
-As a group, “Hospital & medical service plans” companies have a potential upside of 6.26%.
-Given Clover Health Investments’ higher probable upside, equities analysts plainly believe Clover Health Investments is more favorable than its rivals.
+Clover Health Investments currently has a consensus target price of $6.38, indicating a potential upside of 103.03%.
+As a group, “Hospital & medical service plans” companies have a potential upside of 2.05%.
+Given Clover Health Investments’ higher probable upside, equities analysts clearly believe Clover Health Investments is more favorable than its competitors.

-18.1% of Clover Health Investments shares are held by institutional investors.
-Comparatively, 88.0% of shares of all “Hospital & medical service plans” companies are held by institutional investors.
-1.5% of shares of all “Hospital & medical service plans” companies are held by company insiders.
+18.1% of Clover Health Investments shares are owned by institutional investors.
+Comparatively, 88.0% of shares of all “Hospital & medical service plans” companies are owned by institutional investors.
+1.5% of shares of all “Hospital & medical service plans” companies are owned by company insiders.
 Strong institutional ownership is an indication that hedge funds, endowments and large money managers believe a company is poised for long-term growth.

 Profitability

-This table compares Clover Health Investments and its rivals’ net margins, return on equity and return on assets.
+This table compares Clover Health Investments and its competitors’ net margins, return on equity and return on assets.

 |Net Margins